COVID-19 ANNOUNCEMENT AND HELPFUL INFORMATION

 to speak or video teleconference with anyone who has questions.

-closed but for emergency matters, first appearances (initial bond review)
+but for emergency matters, first appearances (initial bond review) and

-- All County Criminal Division calendars, including the jail divisions at
+- All Circuit Court and County Court calendars, including the jail divisions

 - Driver License offices are closed, but we can contact them via e-mail and

-The Advocate Program is still conducting classes for DUI, Drug Diversion,
+The Advocate Program is still conducting classes for Felony, DUI, Drug

 link to continue with your requirements online.
 New enrollees can follow this